-AT&T shares rose nearly 4 percent as analysts said the biggest U.S. phone company had reported impressive results given the weak economy.
+AT&T shares rose nearly 4 percent in morning trading as analysts said the biggest U.S. phone company had reported impressive results given the weak economy.

 AT&T's first-quarter profit fell to $3.13 billion, or 53 cents per share, from $3.46 billion, or 57 cents a share, a year earlier.
 Analysts on average were expecting 48 cents per share, according to Reuters Estimates.

-AT&T said 1.6 million Apple iPhone customers had activated services on the AT&T network during the quarter, more than 40 percent of whom were new to the telephone operator.
+AT&T said 1.6 million Apple iPhone customers had activated services on the AT&T network during the quarter, more than 40 percent of which were new to the telephone operator.

-The base of iPhone customers is now large enough to offset the subsidies for new iPhone users, said Moffett.
+The base of iPhone customers is now large enough to offset the subsidies for new iPhone users, said Bernstein analyst Craig Moffett.

-Some analysts worry that AT&T, the exclusive U.S. provider for the iPhone, depends too heavily on one device, with an estimated three-quarters of its net new monthly bill-paying customers being iPhone users.
+But other analysts worried that AT&T, currently the exclusive U.S. provider for the iPhone, was depending too heavily on one device as they estimated about three-quarters of its net new monthly bill-paying customers were iPhone users.

 It's a little bit worrisome as to what happens if and when their exclusivity ends, said Stifel Nicolaus analyst Chris King.
 Without iPhone their net adds would be negligible.

-(Reporting by Sinead Carew; editing by John Wallace, Derek Caney, Lisa Von Ahn, Richard Chang)
+(Reporting by Sinead Carew; editing by John Wallace, Derek Caney and Lisa Von Ahn)